18 Things You Should Know Before Visiting Sierra Leone

 2. You’ll Need a Yellow Fever Certificate

-I was always put off from travelling in West Africa because I can only speak a little bit of French (think Joey from Friends), but one thing that may surprise you is that Sierra Leone’s official language is English, not French like many of the surrounding countries.
+I was always put off from travelling in West Africa because I can only speak a little bit of French, but one thing that may surprise you is that Sierra Leone’s official language is English, not French like many of the surrounding countries.

 Saying that I found that once you’re out of the cities and in the villages, English isn’t that well-spoken (despite the children being taught in English in schools – this is a whole other issue), so you may struggle if you don’t have a local guide with you, especially in more remote places.
 But generally speaking, anywhere that hosts tourists will usually have at least a few English speakers.